shenders13/atrium-tech-talk/README.md

 It will appear on your own computer.

-At the end you should have a rough understanding of:
+At the end of Lesson 1 you should have a rough understanding of:

 - What HTML, CSS and a server does.
 - How to style a page.